AnamariaJoo/Manual_testing_portofolio/Final Project/README.md

 The testing process will be executed based on the above requirements for the PIM module.
 The following test conditions were found:

 - Verify that one or all optional fields can be added/removed
-- Verify that the checkbox is working correctly
 - Enter data for all available fields and check that a custom field is added
 - Enter data only for mandatory fields and check that a custom field is added
 - Verify all validation constraints for the fields